bitrupiah/bitrupiah/README.md

 Bitrupiah is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 5 million blocks (~4 years)
- - ~84 million total coins
+ - ~1 billion total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 100 coins per block
- - 2016 blocks to retarget difficulty
+ - 2022 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Bitrupiah client sofware, see http://www.bitrupiah.org.